NordicESMhub/climate-data-tutorial/_episodes/01-introduction.md

 ### Resolution of climate models

 The capability of a climate model also depends on its resolution.
 We distinguish the **spatial resolution** and **temporal resolution** of a climate model.
-Very often a single model can be run with different resolutions and the choice is let to the scientist, depending on the scientific problem to tackle.
+Very often a single model can be run with different resolutions and the choice is left to the scientist, depending on the scientific problem to tackle.

 #### Spatial resolution